Jmartinhitachi/Securetransactions/README.md

 This repo take a look at the concept of storing and recieving data and insuring its integrity via a block chain.

+This proof of concept has use cases in where non-authorative/authorative P2P networks are being used.
+Whereby all connected parties authorise each others movements via ledger checking.

+In games like EliteDangerous where one person 'hosts' the instance and everyone connects to him, we are ensuring that the host cannot cheat by ledgering his actions against everyone elses.

+This is a proof of concept based on [this paper](https://www.researchgate.net/publication/318131748_An_Overview_of_Blockchain_Technology_Architecture_Consensus_and_Future_Trends)

 ## Usage

 In the command line